ivogeorg/ce-learning-progression-004-02-Data-and-memory/learning-progression-with-la-schema.md

 The buffer works very much like regular memory:
 1. It is initialized as some number of _bytes_.
 2. Each of these bytes is individually addressable by index (the second argument of the `setNumber` and `getNumber` functions).
 3. The bytes can be interpreted as parts of [wider types](https://makecode.microbit.org/types/buffer/number-format), e.g. 32-bit signed integers, as shown in the example.
+Note the step of 4 of the last `for` loop.

 ##### Addressing
 [[toc](#table-of-contents)]